sebdeckers/base-drafts/draft-ietf-quic-transport.md

   this connection.

 * Last Good Stream ID: The last Stream ID which was accepted by the sender of the GOAWAY message.
-If no streams were replied to, this value must be set to 0.
+If no streams were processed, this value MUST be set to 0.

 * Reason Phrase Length: A 16-bit unsigned number specifying the length of the